urilivshits/pageinference/.user/context.md

 - **[Optimization]** Enhanced [component] performance by [technique] resulting in [benefit].
 -->

+- **[Web Search Toggle]** Implemented toggle functionality for the "Search Web" button that enables users to turn web search on and off.
+This feature:
+  - Provides visual feedback with button highlighting when active
+  - Persists user preference between sessions
+  - Maintains the default state as "on" for new installations
+  - References: popup.js

 - **[Page Scraping Toggle]** Implemented functionality for the "Search Page" button that enables users to toggle between page scraping and direct query modes.
 This feature:
   - Provides visual feedback with button highlighting when active
   - Persists user preference between sessions